Wild Women (1951 film)

-Wild Women is a 1951 American adventure film directed by Norman Dawn and starring Lewis Wilson, Dana Broccoli and Clarence Brooks.
+Wild Women is a 1951 American adventure film directed by Norman Dawn and starring Lewis Wilson, Dana Broccoli, Mort Thompson and Clarence Brooks.
 A low-budget production which utilized stock footage, it is also known by the alternative titles of Bowanga Bowanga and White Sirens of Africa.

 Plot

 An American big game hunter named Trent and his friend an Italian count are on safari in Africa.
 They encounter a tribe of amazons, fearsome female warriors that bring back memories of Trent's living in the area as a boy.